 Image size 1600x900.
-Swimmer working on freestyle technique in a lap pool.
+Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 Workout